Published on March 15th, 2019 | by Jack Cheng0

 Monkey Gland, Harry’s New York Bar, Paris

 It’s been a decades-old toss-up between Harry’s New York Bar and the Ritz Bar when it comes to which invented the Mimosa, the Bloody Mary, or the Sidecar.
 But when it comes to the grotesquely named Monkey Gland, Harry’s New York Bar owner Harry MacElhone snags the honour for concocting this tacky drink.
-Named after a highly sought-after quack medical procedure at the time, “monkey gland” was the bizarre practice of transplanting monkey organs into the human body for the vain purpose of restoring male virility.
+Named after a highly sought-after quack medical procedure at the time, the “monkey gland” involved transplanting monkey organs into the human body for restoring male virility.
 But while many rich old men who underwent the operation soon discovered it was all a sham, MacElhone seized the opportunity to capitalize on this fad.
 The result is a tart, orange juice and gin-based cocktail that took prohibition-era Paris by storm.

 Harry’s New York Bar